casasoftch/casawp/README.txt

 == Changelog ==

+= 2.2.2 =
+$ fix: Salutation should not be a required field.
+This caused some legacy forms to not post.

 = 2.2.1 =
 * fix: imports now consider trashed objects as candidates for update
 * fix: if the xml contains 0 properties it will be ignored instead (to prevent false deletion) This will be considered in the future.

 = 2.2.0 =
 * optimized: WPML optimizations
 * new: (alpha) Project integration